cobase2010/sc2-landlubber/README.md

     10.0 115/130 10914 13450 1375 13875/13940 2600/2624 2519/335 0/10882
     19.1 169/192 16348 36400 1675 34950/36660 4475/4488 1847/0   3435/64582

+## Notes on performance and timing

+**On non-real-time:** In the beginning of a match, the game tends to run on 30x speed, i.e. when 1 real-time second passes, 30 in-game seconds have passed.
+The speed then gradually slows down as players build larger forces.
+In the end-game the speed is around 10-15x.
+The game seems to run a fixed number of steps per in-game second, meaning that the execution time of a match grows if bots need more time for calculations.
+But, this means that it is safe to make assumptions on `on_step` iteration count and/or `self.time`.

+**On real-time:** When running real-time, the iterations per game-time second fluctuates, 40-60 iterations per second (both real-time and game-time).
+We should definitely time things against `self.time`, to avoid unnecessary spam.

+If the bot takes too long to process an iteration, it is put to penalty cooldown.
+I am yet to know if this means you skip iterations, or does the iteration count de-sync from `self.time`.
+It might be safer to calculate match timings against the game-time.

 ## Rules